logto-io/docs/docs/docs/references/users/README.md

 ### is_suspended

 _is_suspended_ is a boolean value that indicates whether a user is suspended or not.
 The value can be managed by calling the [Logto Management API](../../../docs/recipes/manage-users/management-api.md).
-Once a user is suspended all the pre-granted authorization tokens will be revoked immediately and the user won't be able to get authenticated by Logto anymore.
+Once a user is suspended the pre-granted refresh token will be revoked immediately and the user won't be able to get authenticated by Logto anymore.

 ## Property reference